 Teaching and Art Making

-My ongoing practice as a professional artist informs my work as an educator.
-Whether teaching a practice-based, academic, somatic or composition class, I design the classroom as a creative lab where students learn by trying things out and making discoveries.
-As both a dance-maker and educator I value ensemble, movement practice, and the ability to name and make meaning from what one perceives.
+Whether teaching a movement practice, academic lecture, or composition class, I design the classroom as a creative lab where students learn by trying things out and making discoveries.
+I see teaching, dancing and choreographing as three parts that make up a dynamic whole, each part inspiring and informing the others.
+As a dance-maker, performer and educator I value creative voice, ensemble, movement practice, and the ability to name and make meaning from what one perceives.

 Prioritizing Physical Practice